 “‘We, the undersigned, believe the following two principles to be the foundation of academic freedom:

 (1) that academics, both inside and outside the classroom, have unrestricted liberty to question and test received wisdom and to put forward controversial and unpopular opinions, whether or not these are deemed offensive, and

 (2) that academic institutions have no right to curb the exercise of this freedom by members of their staff, or to use it as grounds for disciplinary action or dismissal.”

-A detailed account of the history, reasons and restrictions of the freedom of research is available in the Norwegian report on academic freedom, see NOU 2006:19 om akademisk frihet.
+A detailed account of the history, reasons for and restrictions on freedom of research is available in the Norwegian report on academic freedom: NOU 2006:19 om akademisk frihet.